Resources

 SOUTH DAKOTA SOLID WASTE MANAGEMENT ASSOCIATION – FINAL RESOLUTIONS

-Effective October 1, 2024 to September 30, 2025
+Effective October 1, 2025 to September 30, 2026

-2024-1 The SDSWMA supports training of landfill operators and operator certification.
+2026-1 The SDSWMA supports training of landfill operators and operator certification.
 The SDSWMA encourages the state to continue funding the training program for landfill operators in conjunction with SDSWMA.

-2024-2 The SDSWMA urges the funds collected from the solid waste per ton fee and the tire fee to continue to remain for its intended use for solid waste disposal, recycling, and waste tire cleanup activities as specified by statue with a maximum of $0.25 of the collected per ton solid waste fees being dedicated to Waste Management Program Administration.
+2026-2 The SDSWMA urges the funds collected from the solid waste per ton fee and the tire fee to continue to remain for its intended use for solid waste disposal, recycling, and waste tire cleanup activities as specified by statue with a maximum of $0.25 of the collected per ton solid waste fees being dedicated to Waste Management Program Administration.

-2024-3 The SDSWMA believes the main emphasis of environmental protection should be information and assistance to local and state entities and education of the general public.
+2026-3 The SDSWMA believes the main emphasis of environmental protection should be information and assistance to local and state entities and education of the general public.
 Greater communication between the regulators and regulated community will facilitate greater compliance.
 This will require upfront discussion of future issues and potential changes.
-The Association urges the state and federal government to fully fund programs and provide technical assistance for planning and implementing programs and regulations established by state and federal laws.
+The Association urges the state and federal government to fully fund programs and provide technical assistance for planning and implementing programs and regulations established by state and federal laws

-2024-5 The SDSWMA supports volume reduction, recycling, and reuse as described in South Dakota Codified Law, Chapter 34A-6.
+2026-5 The SDSWMA supports volume reduction, recycling, and reuse as described in South Dakota Codified Law, Chapter 34A-6.
 This includes but is not limited to recycling, source reduction, reuse and composting of material which otherwise would be disposed of within landfills throughout South Dakota.

-2024-6 SDSWMA supports manufacturer and producer responsibility for product stewardship.
+2026-6 SDSWMA supports manufacturer and producer responsibility for product stewardship.

-2024-7 SDSWMA supports recycling but not a bottle bill due to the detrimental impact a bottle bill may have on existing recycling infrastructure.
+2026-7 SDSWMA supports recycling but not a bottle bill due to the detrimental impact a bottle bill may have on existing recycling infrastructure.

-2024-8 SDSWMA supports an appropriation in the Omnibus Bill for waste tire cleanup and disposal.
+2026-8 SDSWMA supports an appropriation in the Omnibus Bill for waste tire cleanup and disposal.

-2024-9 SDSWMA strongly supports a statewide study to determine up-front and end impacts of utilizing any waste (including tires) presently being landfilled, as refuse derived fuel or process engineered fuel.
+2026-9 SDSWMA strongly supports a statewide study to determine up-front and end impacts of utilizing any waste (including tires) presently being landfilled, as refuse derived fuel or process engineered fuel.
 These impacts must include the economic impacts on landfills related to tonnage decreases, long term impacts related to ash disposal and logistics to determine feasible operating locations.

-2024-11 SDSWMA supports action by SDDANR to update the current solid waste regulations (ARSD74:27), in close cooperation with the SDSWMA prior to public notice.
+2026-10 SDSWMA supports action by SDDANR to update the current solid waste regulations (ARSD74:27), in close cooperation with the SDSWMA prior to public notice.

 SDSWMA Scholarship Program

-The SDSWMA Scholarship Program provides scholarships annually to students pursuing vocational trade degrees for heavy equipment operations, diesel technology, millwrights, environmental technicians, welding, GPS/computer technicians, etc. Preference is given to South Dakota residents intending to study at South Dakota colleges.
 The SDSWMA Scholarship was founded in 1995, by SDSWMA members Timothy Sander, Jerome Wright and Terrance Keller, in remembrance of Michael (Paco) Sowers of Belle Fourche and James Pickering of Rapid City.
 Both died in accidents associated with the solid waste industry in 1994 and 1995.
-Early each October, this scholarship announcement is furnished to South Dakota high school counselors and financial aid offices and instructors at post secondary schools.

-2024 VoTech Focus Scholarship Application
+2025 VoTech Focus Scholarship Application

-2024 VoTech Focus Q&A About Scholarship
+2025 VoTech Focus Q&A About Scholarship

 How to Apply